 Apply a tiny amount of honey to a forming pimple.
 That’s it.
 Leave it be and let the honey work its antibacterial magic.

 There are no systemic reactions known so far when using medical-grade honey.
 Still, there are some guidelines to know before you purchase your first jar of Manuka honey.

 Manuka honey is a specific type of honey.
 Labels such as “raw,” “organic,” or “pure” are not enough to guarantee that a product carries all the medicinal properties of Manuka honey.

 Use the right kind.
 The honey must be produced and packaged in New Zealand.
 It’s worth spending a bit more for high-efficiency products coming from a reputable source.
 You should be able to read the word “active” on the label.
 There should also be an indication of its quality using different rating systems.
-The UMF (Unique Manuka Factor) and OMA (Organic Manuka Active) should be 15 or more.
+Ideally, the UMF (Unique Manuka Factor) should be 15 or more.
 MGO (methylglyoxal) should be at least 250.
 Some varieties are stronger than others in terms of antibacterial potency.
 The label should explain that.

 Allergic reactions to honey are rare.
 Still, being cautious saves you future trouble.
 Test out your reaction by dabbing a small amount on your chin.
 See if you feel any reactions, such as itchiness.
 If not, you can apply the honey to your whole face.

 There are many other treatments for acne.
 These can include over-the-counter products, which use ingredients such as salicylic acid, sulphur, or resorcinol.
 Other people with more chronic acne cases use prescription drugs, such as:

 Other treatments with varying degrees of success include: